onedata/onedata-documentation/docs/admin-guide/oneprovider/troubleshooting.md

 1. Debug (level *7*, abbreviation *D*)

-    The debug logs provides detailed information for debugging and analysis purposes.
+    The debug logs provide detailed information for debugging and analysis purposes.
 It includes low-level system details and extensive diagnostic data.